Denis Gifford: Reference authorship

 All editions of the Catalogue omitted animated films, but Gifford's British Animated Films, 1895–1985: A Filmography provided a similarly completist approach.
 Over 1200 films were detailed, attempting to include every British animated film of the period with a cinema release, whether full-length feature, short, public information film or advertisement.
 Gifford also provides an historical overview, giving particular attention to the pre-World War II era.
 As he was to attempt with the history of comics, Gifford sought to correct inaccuracies in cinema history that gave undue credit to the US industry, citing Dudley Buxton "who [in 1915] first animated the sinking of the Lusitania in all its terrifying drama, three years before Winsor McCay tackled the same subject in the United States.
 Yet according to film history, McCay's version was the world's first dramatic cartoon film!"

-Gifford's writing also included biographies of cinematic figures, including Karloff: The Man, The Monster, The Movies and The Movie Makers: Chaplin, with his meticulous research and detailed knowledge well suited to the form.
+Gifford's writing also included biographies of cinematic figures, including Karloff: The Man, The Monster, The Movies and The Movie Makers: Chaplin.

 Gifford was a judge at the Sitges 1977 International Festival of Fantasy and Horror.

 The BFI holds an extensive archive of interviews recorded by Gifford of various figures in the film, television and comics industries.
 The Denis Gifford Collection is held as part of the BFI National Library.
 The BFI ran a Denis Gifford Tribute Evening at the National Film Theatre in January 2001 to mark his work on film history.